AthiraThulasi/AthiraThulasi/README.md

 **QA Engineer · 5 years · Manual & Automation · Always upskilling**

-I show up fully - patient, persistent, and genuinely passionate about what I do.
-As a QA Engineer, that means staying committed, working through challenges with focus, and not stopping until I get things right.
-That’s who I am in QA and outside of it too.
-Committed to getting a little better every single day ✨
+I believe in giving my 100% to everything I do.
+As a QA Engineer, that means showing up with patience, persistence, and a genuine passion for quality.
+I stay committed, work through challenges with focus, and don't stop until I get things right.
+That's who I am at work and beyond.
+Committed to getting a little better every single day. ✨

 ---